peakfind/thesis-template/README.md

 # thesis-template
-A LaTeX template for thesis.
+A LaTeX template for theses.